dveleztx/Baseline-FastAPI-Stack-in-Minikube/README.md

 kubectl create -f ./kubernetes/fastapi-deployment.yml
 ```

-5. Push the Ingress object into your Kubernetes Cluster to access it.
+5. Push the Ingress object into your Kubernetes Cluster to access it, without this step, your cluster is not accessible from the outside (including your host machine).

 ```bash
 minikube addons enable ingress